Vanova/common/README.md

 # common
-This is general Java and Android repo with algorithms and structures
+This is general Java and Android repo with implemented algorithms and structures